narwhalacademy/zebra-crossing/README.md

 ### 💔 Dealing with stalkerware/spyware

 When someone close to you (usually a romantic partner) spies on you using a hidden app on your mobile device, that person is using *stalkerware*.

 #### If you’re not sure and things haven’t escalated between you and your partner

 - **Keep a hidden, pen-and-paper log of suspicious incidents.**
+- **Restart your phone every day** while this is going on.
+Sometimes this forces spyware apps to stop working.
 - **Make sure your partner is not getting information from previously shared accounts.** Did you share your calendar with them?
 Do you have any joint online accounts?
 - **Log in to your important accounts and look for any suspicious logged in sessions.** Instructions for:
   - [Gmail](https://support.google.com/mail/answer/45938?#zippy=%2Cconcurrent-session-information)